DANNYDEE93/Blitz1/README.md

 ALTERNATIVE WAYS TO CONTROL WEB TRAFFIC
 ________________________________________
 -Create a new EC2 instance and load balancers to split up the traffic amongst multiple servers.
--Ping the application with multiple requests to test the durability of the server to handle increased web traffic.
+-Ping the application with multiple get requests to test the durability of the server to handle increased web traffic.
--Increase availability zones to balance out the traffic if overwhelmed with requests.
+ Check how long it takes for packets to be retrieved to measure latency -Increase availability zones to balance out the traffic if overwhelmed with requests.